CanberraGrammar/codecadets-2018/SimpleAI.md

 Start from here, using your simple movement as a basis for Time.deltaTime and speed properties if you can.

+Make the object move on its own, similar to we did in the first week of term.

 ### Hunt you down

-Using a public property like before, create a target GameObject.
+Using a public property like we did with the Teleporters, create a target GameObject.
+Then, drag your main controllable object into the target property.

+Then, use this code in your new enemy class to make it move towards the target constantly.

 ```cs
 Vector3 pos = target.transform.position - transform.position;